-- To follow the rules

-- To do their best

-- To strive for independence and self-discipline

-- To contribute to their own learning

 - To treat others, their belongings, and the environment with respect

 - To show consideration for others

 - To consider the effects of their actions

 - To adhere to the Home/Academy contract

 In-Service Training Needs

 In keeping with the academy's development plan, in-service training needs will be identified and addressed within the academy's financial constraints.
 In addition, we will endeavour to ensure that staff are made aware of all relevant and available in-service training.